 Speeding up video is a common thing in video editing.
 If you are a Apple devise user, you might want to use iMovie to edit the speed.
 Then how to speed up a video on iMovie?
 Regardless if you are trying to create a stunning time-lapse travel video for social media or adding a special effect to a part of your vlog video, we have the tutorials to help you do just that.
 As iMovie can be used across all multiple Apple devices, we have catered the tutorials specifically for each device – iPhone, iPad, and Mac.

-Part 1: How to Speed Up a Video on iMovie iPhone & iPad
+Part 1: How to Speed Up a Video on iPhone & iPad Using iMovie

 Before we introduce how to speed up a video with iMovie, is an excellent video editor, but i would recommend iMyFone Filme to speed up a video or slow down video, you can speed up/slow down a video in iMyFone Filme with few clicks in 5 seconds.
-Download iMyFone Filme now and get 3 month free license below.
+Download iMyFone Filme now and try it for free below.

 How to Speed Up a Video on iMovie on iPhone & iPad